Situation: Threats are commonly internal

 We have now completed the first step of secure and efficient on-boarding with no user having excess access.
 Now, let’s ensure that access can be maintained appropriately throughout their employee lifecycle.

-With Workflow Management and Self-Service, employees and managers can request, check, and approve resources without any IT intervention.
+With Self Service & Workflow, employees and managers can request, check, and approve resources without any IT intervention.
 For example, an employee may request access to an application, a share, or to view reports.
 The approval process is part of a structured workflow within IAM.
 The manager can authorize the request and with our IAM software, it can be implemented immediately in the network.
 It’s that easy.
 No more back and forth with IT, so employees can get the access they require and move forward with the tasks at hand.
 With IAM, it’s possible not only to grant and revoke user account access, but also to a variety of other service provisioning processes including: requesting physical access to a work area, applying for a smartphone, or submitting a helpdesk ticket.

 The final stage of the user lifecycle is termination.
 De-provisioning should be your number one priority, as an ex-employee is more likely to use access maliciously.
 Just as with onboarding, synchronizing with the HR system, IAM can detect an employee’s termination date and immediately disable the network account.
 IAM does this instantly in all systems and applications that are centrally connected.
 If for some reason an employee leaves early, ensure your policies include alerting IT or the Systems Administrator who can revoke all access with just one click on the IAM dashboard.
 The transparency provided by IAM mitigates access pollution so you can clearly see when all access is removed.